 - Add the dessicated coconut and fry for few seconds.

-- Then add the semolina or rava and fry on very low flame till it turns golden brown.
+- Then add the semolina or rava and fry on very low flame for few minutes to make sure it is roasted well.

 - Add the sugar and give it a nice mix.
 Then add the milk and keep stirring till the mixture becomes fluffy.